 The cornerstone of UNBC's energy management program is renewable and efficient energy systems that are of particular interest to northern and remote communities.
-Through the expansion of an award-winning bioenergy system, and the ongoing efforts of the Energy Management (EM) team, UNBC has achieved a 42% reduction in electricity use, a 73% reduction in natural gas consumption (and associated greenhouse gas emissions), and a 50% reduction in utility costs compared to 2010 baseline levels.
+Through the expansion of an award-winning bioenergy system, and the ongoing efforts of the Energy Management (EM) team, UNBC has achieved a 40% reduction in electricity use, a 70% reduction in natural gas consumption (and associated greenhouse gas emissions), and a 40% reduction in utility costs compared to 2010 baseline levels.

-The EM program at UNBC has been strongly supported by BC Hydro for the past 14 years.
+The EM program at UNBC has been strongly supported by BC Hydro for the past 15 years.
 They currently provide 50% of the funding for a dedicated Energy Manager, as well as incentives to implement energy efficiency, energy conservation, and low carbon electrification projects.
-BC Hydro has contributed over \$1.73 million to UNBC's EM program, which has facilitated numerous projects that have helped to save roughly \$5.3 million in electricity costs.
+BC Hydro has contributed over \$1.78 million to UNBC's EM program, which has facilitated numerous projects that have helped to save roughly \$5.9 million in electricity costs.
 Alongside implementation of projects, we will continue to engage the UNBC community through the Energy Wise Network to maximize conservation and awareness efforts.

-Overall, UNBC has achieved a 24% reduction in energy use since 2010.
-In addition, compared to 2007 baseline levels, UNBC's GHG emissions have reduced by 60% as of 2022, primarily due to the Bioenergy Plant offsetting the consumption of natural gas.
-Through the EM program, and the switch from fossil fuels to bioenergy, UNBC has avoided the purchase of roughly \$9.6 million worth of energy since 2010.
-Add to that the over \$2.4 million brought in through incentives and salary reimbursements, and UNBC's commitment to sustainable operations can be valued at over \$12.1 million.
+Overall, UNBC has achieved an almost 20% reduction in energy use since 2010.
+In addition, compared to 2007 baseline levels, UNBC's GHG emissions have reduced by 70% as of 2023, primarily due to the Bioenergy Plant offsetting the consumption of natural gas.
+Through the EM program, and the switch from fossil fuels to bioenergy, UNBC has avoided the purchase of roughly \$10.5 million worth of energy since 2010.
+Add to that the over \$2.6 million brought in through incentives and salary reimbursements, and UNBC's commitment to sustainable operations can be valued at over \$13.1 million.